F1 Score vs ROC AUC vs Accuracy vs PR AUC: Which Evaluation Metric Should You Choose?

 - You should use it when you ultimately care about ranking predictions and not necessarily about outputting well-calibrated probabilities (read this article by Jason Brownlee if you want to learn about probability calibration).

 - You should not use it when your data is heavily imbalanced.
-It was discussed extensively in this article by Takaya Saito and Marc Rehmsmeier.
-The intuition is the following: false positive rate for highly imbalanced datasets is pulled down due to a large number of true negatives.
+This was discussed extensively in this article by Takaya Saito and Marc Rehmsmeier.
+The intuition is the following: the false positive rate for highly imbalanced datasets is pulled down due to a large number of true negatives.

-Similarly to ROC AUC in order to define PR AUC we need to define what Precision-Recall curve.
+Similarly to ROC AUC, in order to define PR AUC, we need to define the precision-recall curve.

-It is a curve that combines precision (PPV) and Recall (TPR) in a single visualization.
-For every threshold, you calculate PPV and TPR and plot it.
-The higher on y-axis your curve is the better your model performance.
+It is a curve that combines precision (PPV) and recall (TPR) in a single visualization.
+For every threshold, you calculate PPV and TPR and plot them.
+The higher the y-axis on your curve, the better your model’s performance.

-We can see that for the negative class we maintain high precision and high recall almost throughout the entire range of thresholds.
-For the positive class, precision is starting to fall as soon as we are recalling 0.2 of true positives and by the time we hit 0.8, it decreases to around 0.7.
+We can see that for the negative class, we maintain high precision and recall almost throughout the entire range of thresholds.
+For the positive class, precision starts to fall as soon as we recall 0.2 of true positives, and by the time we hit 0.8, it decreases to around 0.7.

-Similarly to ROC AUC score you can calculate the Area Under the Precision-Recall Curve to get one number that describes model performance.
+Similarly to the ROC AUC score, you can calculate the area under the precision-recall curve (PR AUC) to get one number that describes model performance.

 You can also think of PR AUC as the average of precision scores calculated for each recall threshold.
-You can also adjust this definition to suit your business needs by choosing/clipping recall thresholds if needed.
+You can also adjust this definition to suit your business needs by choosing or clipping recall thresholds if needed.

 from sklearn.metrics import average_precision_score